 How it works

-Then colour the top square.
+Start by colouring the top square.
 We used green because it was approaching Christmas and it looked a bit like a Christmas tree.

 Keep working your way down, row by row, following this rule until you have done all the rows.